How to Customize a Gekko Strategy (Step-by-Step Guide)

 method.check = function(candle) {

-In the uptrend section, we add this, to update the new stoploss price each time we sell and each time the market is increasing if it’s new price is higher than our stoploss_price:
+In the uptrend section, we add this, to update the new stoploss price each time the market is increasing if the new candle price is higher than the stoploss_price, or each time we BUY (long position adviced):

 log.debug('In uptrend since', this.trend.duration, 'candle(s)');